 A monthly discussion about things philosophic.

-Join us for the next meeting on Monday evening, December 14th at 5:00.
+Join us for the next meeting on Monday evening, June 14th at 5:00.
 The topic is: Emotional Labor.
 Some examples:

-This will be a remote discussion using Zoom Meeting, and to join the discussion, please register—click the “Register” button below, then fill out the resulting registration form.
+This will be a remote discussion using Zoom Meeting, and to join the discussion, please register by filling out the registration form.
 After you register, you’ll get an email with instructions on how to join the meeting.
-You can also click this link to register: https://bit.ly/2JkGGhy

-Because of the recent surge in local COVID-19 cases, the library is only open for curbside service .
-Hours for curbside service are weekdays from 9am to 5pm, and Saturdays from 10am to 4pm.
+We've finally unlocked the door again!
+The library is now open weekdays from 9am to 5pm, and Saturdays from 10am to 4pm.